Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 EMDR (Eye Movement Desensitization and Reprocessing) Online Available

-Effective for processing traumatic experiences and reducing anxiety that may interfere with academic performance.
+Effective for processing traumatic experiences and reducing anxiety that may interfere with academic performance and focus.

 Learn More